realvuk/wolflytics-site/content/about.md

 tags: ["about"]
 ---

-Hi, my name is Vuk Dinic and I'am social science researcher who often use machine learning to find the answer to my questions about society.
+Hi!
+I’m Vuk Dinic, a social science researcher leveraging machine learning to explore and answer complex questions about society.
+Here, you’ll find my projects, research insights, and other work related to data, politics, and digital culture.